This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Start your first day of your Chiang Mai itinerary by soaking up the sights in the old town and visiting some of the many historic attractions and temples.
 The 1.5km square old town is located inside the medieval city walls and has over 300 temples!
 Here is a round up of some of the best places that we recommend visiting;

+Check out this Chiang Mai city and temples half day tour.
 Don’t fancy walking?
 Check out this Private Tuk Tuk Tour of City Temples With Pickup >

 Tha Pae Gate

 There are four gates to enter the Chiang Mai old city, and the main gate is Tha Pae Gate – one of the most famous landmarks in Chiang Mai, dating back to the 13th century.
-Lots of food vendors are located by the gate too.

 Wat Phra Singh